How to Wear Booties With Different Cuts of Jeans

 Bootcut jeans are fairly straight forward because they are made for boots.
 (Hence the name!)
 The bottom of the legs is slightly wider to make room for boots.
 I do have two recommendations for bootcut jeans, though.

 First, I recommend wearing bootcut jeans with booties that have a little bit of a heel.
 Bootcut jeans are cut in such a way that they are meant to be worn with a heel.
-They can make your legs look a million miles long.
-That said, you don’t *have to* wear them with a heel, but if you feel like bootcut jeans look messy or aren’t doing their magic when you’re wearing flats, it’s probably because of the flats.
-(Not because anything is wrong with your body!)
-Try them with something that has a slight heel and see what it does.
+You don’t *have to* wear them with a heel, but if they look messy or aren’t elongating your legs the way bootcuts are known for, then you probably need to pair them with a heel.

 How to Wear Bootcut Jeans with Booties: olive green floral top + cream cardigan + dark wash bootcut jeans + taupe booties + cognac tote + white leather earrings + gold pendant necklace